GetDKAN/dkan-tools/README.md

 > __NOTE:__ DKAN's decoupled frontend, by default, will expect DKAN to exist at http://dkan.
 Enabling the proxy is required for the frontend to work properly out of the box.

+## Spin up a demo site
+If you just
 ## Starting a new project
 1. To start a project with `dktl`, create a project directory.